karthikvenkat17/sapautoscaling/README.md

 Scale-in is achieved by means of 2 automation runbooks.
 The first runbook removes the application servers from the logon/server groups using logic app and schedules the second runbook based on a delay configurable using the scalingconfig table.
 This helps in existing user sessions to be drained out of SAP application server to be removed.
 The second runbook does a soft shutdown of the application server (shutdown timeout can also be configured using the config table) and then deletes the application servers.
 Trigger for the scale in would depend on customer scenarios.
 It can be configured using one of the following methods

- - Schedule based - Schedule scale down runbook to be executed at the end of business day everyday.
+ - Schedule based - Schedule scale in runbook to be executed at the end of business day everyday.
  - Utilization based
  - Alert status